 As with all investments, it pays to do your own homework.
 Only invest if you are confident the product can help you meet your investment objectives and you are knowledgeable and comfortable with the risks associated with these specialized ETFs.

 If you have questions about an investment you made in an exchange-traded fund, or if you believe that you have been the victim of a securities fraud, The White Law Group may be able to help.
-To speak to a securities attorney, please call our Chicago office at 312-238-9650 for a free consultation.
+To speak to a securities attorney, please call our offices at 888-637-5510 for a free consultation.

-The White Law Group is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Boca Raton, Florida.
+The White Law Group is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Vero Beach, Florida.